 All my favourite product recommendations for your travels – be that a long weekend, a two-week vacation, or a life of location independence.

-This is a travel blogging course from one of the most famous travel bloggers in the world.
+This is a travel blogging course from Nomadic Matt, one of the most successful bloggers in the world.
 It includes all the business details required for running a blog, as well as courses in writing, photography, and video.

-Unlike MatadorU, Travel Blog Success focuses primarily on travel blogging.
+Travel Blog Success is one of my absolute favourites!
 If you’re a newbie just starting out, this is the perfect course for you.

 I consider Evernote crucial for planning blog posts, taking notes, and being organized.
 It’s free!